Ajitabh999/first-demo/README.md

 # first-demo
-demo for git and github class
+this is demo for git and github class